This post is a crypto trading guide for Binance margin trading, including a review of the Binance leveraged tokens.

 What is Binance margin liquidation?

-If your margin level drops to 1.1, your assets will be automatically liquidated, meaning that Binance will sell your funds at market price to repay the loan.
+If your margin level drops to 1.1, your assets will be automatically liquidated, meaning Binance will sell your funds at market price to repay the loan.

 Binance Leverage Trading Alternatives